 The root problem of this is that certain people lack the basic knowledge of areas such as the Middle East and, in Europe, few people want to explain the actual situation.
 Islamophobes, according to me, most times do not know anything about Muslim people or countries and feel “fear” because of what they perceive from the media.
 Extremist right-wing politicians share fake news and go off on dramatic rages about how Caucasians are “threatened” by the helpless refugees that reach our lands.
 The only Muslim characters in most movies are antagonists that fit the stereotypes; all popular books on Arab culture in Europe portray it in a depressing key.
 There is a lack of knowledge of the area, of the people and their culture and beliefs, to the point that generalizations are made and countries are mistaken for others.
 This begins with school and family life, where kids are taught the exaggerated differences rather than the multitude of similarities between different cultures.
 I can guarantee that most of these people have never spoken a word to a Muslim person, nor visited an Arab country.

 Educate yourself; ask questions because you are interested, not because you want to prove a point; go out and talk to people, even if their skin is darker and they don’t eat pork; visit the countries you are so afraid of, because they will turn out to be the most amazing experiences of your life.
 Reject the ignorance and instead, be open, always.

-Dear Islamophobes, I was born and raised in Italy, my skin is white with olive undertones, like most Mediterranean girls, my nationality, name and even accent denote that I am European.
+Dear Islamophobes, I was born and raised in Italy, my skin is white, my nationality, name and even accent denote that I am European.
 I live in the Middle East and I am proud of it, proud of the part of the local culture I acquired since moving here.

 I am sick of the prejudices, stupid questions, assumptions and looks of pity that some people back home give me.